Krisztofer Szerető

-Krisztofer Szerető (born 10 January 2000) is a Hungarian football player who plays for Nyíregyháza.
+Krisztofer Szerető (born 10 January 2000) is a Hungarian football player who plays for Budafok.

 Career

 Ferencváros

 On 6 April 2019, Szerető played his first match for Ferencváros in a 3-0 win against Paksi FC in the Hungarian League.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 Nyíregyháza

 On 8 June 2022, Szerető signed with Nyíregyháza.

 Club statistics

 Updated to games played as of 4 December 2019.